ManuelPeinado/MultiChoiceAdapter/README.md

 Including in your project
 -------------------------

-If you’re using Eclipse with the ADT plugin you can include MultiChoiceAdaptar as a library project.
-Create a new Android project in Eclipse using the library/ folder as the existing source.
+If you’re using Eclipse with the ADT plugin you can include MultiChoiceAdapter as a library project.
+Create a new Android project using the library/ folder as the existing source.
 Then, open the properties of this new project and, in the 'Android' category, add a reference to the ActionBarSherlock library project.
 Finally, in your application project properties, add a reference to the created library project.

 If you use maven to build your Android project you can simply add a dependency for this library.